Other News and Events

 John Phibbs, a historic landscape adviser and expert on Capability Brown, said it was “cultural vandalism”.

 “No one was in any doubt about its value,” he said.
 “The archive includes not only all the correspondence relating to each project but also detailed accounts of each covering the history, ecology, archaeology and social context as well as an analysis of the design.”’

-The Gardens Trust Annual Conference 2019 will be held at The Queen’s College Oxford on Friday 6th to Sunday 8th September.
+The Annual Conference will be held at The Queen’s College Oxford on Friday 6th to Sunday 8th September.
 The weekend will provide an opportunity to revisit some of the gardens and writings of Mavis Batey, a founder of the Garden History Society. the forerunner of the Gardens Trust.